pandas-dev/pandas-governance/projectlicense.md

 file to indicate the copyright and license terms:

 	# Copyright (c) pandas Development Team.
-	# Distributed under the terms of the Modified BSD License.
+	# Distributed under the terms of the Simplified BSD License.

 Other licenses can be found in the LICENSES directory of the main pandas repository http://github.com/pydata/pandas.